elolab/diatools/README.md

 * Fixed modification: Carbamidomethyl (C)
 * Variable modification: Oxidation (M)

-The search parameters can be customized by modifying `comet.params.template` and `xtandem_settings.xml` and copying the files to `dataset/config`.
-The modified files are given to the pipeline with the following extra parameters:
+The search parameters can be customized by modifying `comet.params.template` and `xtandem_settings.xml` and copying the files to `data/config`.
+The modified files are provided with the following extra parameters:

 ```
 --comet-cfg-template config/comet.params.template